risingwavelabs/risingwave-demo-deprecated/README.md

     - If `random_delay` is set, it will added with a random value within `[0, random_delay]`.
 - `enum`: The value will be randomized through a predefined set of variants.
     - The variants must be provided in the `enum` section.

-Except for enum, every type can be configured with a `cardinality` which is the number of distinct values.
-In some use cases, we may want to limit the value space of a field, for example, we may want to count the sales of each item in the market.
-If the item is completely random, the transactions on every item could be always 1.